iPad reset (video) or restart

 iPad reset without Apple ID

-Unfortunately, this is a lot harder to do.
+Unfortunately, resetting an iPad without an Apple ID is a lot harder to do.
 Actually, this is positive because it ensures that in case of theft or loss, your iPad cannot simply be taken into use by someone else.
 This also makes it less interesting to steal an iPad or other Apple product.
-However, it is annoying when you are in good faith but you simply no longer have access to your Apple ID, for example, because the Apple ID is from an old work email address, or your old xs4all mail no longer exists.
+However, it is annoying when you are in good faith but you simply no longer have access to your Apple ID, for example, because the Apple ID is from an old work email address, or your old xs4all email no longer exists.

 iPad does not boot at all or I have another problem